 The great thing about buying the STL is you can 3D print as many painting handles as you want.

-For some, using your forefinger to rotate your miniature is a more comfortable way to access different parts of your model while you’re painting.
+For some, using your forefinger and thumb to rotate your miniature is a more comfortable way to access different parts of your model while you’re painting.
+The magnetic interchangeable topper gives you flexibility to paint multiple models using one holder.

 The Miniature Painting Holder 1″ Miniature is another 3D printed design available on Etsy.
 The painting holder comes in 4 parts you assemble when you receive it.
 You will need a rubber band to provide the clamping force.
 The cool thing about this holder is that it has a base insert so it can freely stand upright.